TheThingsNetwork/docs/_content/gateways/kerlink/reverse-ssh.md

 You will need a server or other computer running Linux or any other operating system which can be accessed via SSH.
 This server needs to be accesible via a public IP address on the internet.
 You should create a hostname to point to this server and use the hostname to ssh to the server.
 This will allow you to connect to the server even when the IP address changes.

 For the next step you will need to know the hostname of this server.
-As an example let's say the hsotname is `sshgateway.example.com`.
+As an example let's say the hostname is `sshgateway.example.com`.
 We will also need to know the username you use to log into this server.
 We'll use `serveruser` as example.

 ## Setup the gateway to dial SSH on startup